 Grant Information

-As a result of a generous bequest made by Professor Blodwen Lloyd Binns in 1992, funds are available to individuals and groups who make application for assistance in carrying out projects of natural history interest.
+As a result of a generous bequest made by Blodwen Lloyd Binns in 1992, funds are available to individuals and groups who make application for assistance in carrying out projects of natural history interest.

-The Administrators of the Bequest normally meet three times each year: January, March and September;
+The Administrators of the Bequest normally meet three times each year: February, May and September;

 The application form is available from the Grants page of this website;